wo3kie/cxxDojo/README.md

 ### copy_vs_move.cpp
 Compare function calls passing arguments by value, by reference, and by ref ref.

-### correlation.cpp
-Implement a function to calculate the correlation between two collections using.

 ### covariance.cpp
 Implement a function to calculate the covariance between two collections.